mariosotil/river-framework/README.md

 - Logging of changes in the fields of a document
 - Control of the data change propagation between related documents (1..\*, \*..\*)

 ## Changelog

+Version 0.3.0
+- Moved wrappers (lotus-domino, org-openntf-domino, and com-couchbase-lite) to their own repos

 Version 0.2.11
 - Eliminate the dependencies to joda-time and ini4j to make easier the use of the libraries